 Emptiness & Religious Ideas

 Meditations for a Funeral

 Buddha's father was right

 John Boswell was Immanuel Kant

-When I passed White Crane to Bo Young and Dan Vera in 2003, continuing my path as a gay community service provider a slightly different direction (a direction time is forcing me to look anyway), I began thinking about "gay retirement."
+When I passed White Crane to Bo Young and Dan Vera in 2003, I began thinking about "gay retirement" and finding a way to continue my path as a gay community service provider but in a slightly different direction (a direction time is forcing me to look anyway).

 Oh, not retiring from being gay, of course, but retiring from work and career and identity of adult life, something all of us will do eventually.
 Out gay men are beginning to reach retirement age.
 Some of us are finding ways to "retire" early, understanding--perhaps with specifically gay perspective--that work and career is only a small part of experience and that we need time in our lives for adventures, for travel, for contribution, for volunteerism, and for finding alternative ways of living.
 We're going to be needing to structure our lives so we are surrounded with friends and compatriots and access to gay "assisted living facilities" sometime in the future.
 Who'd want to have to go into a "straight" nursing home?
 We need new models for such services for ourselves.